adobe-target/documentation/personalize-layouts.md

 * The "wetravel\_engage\_search" response should read "Default content was returned for "wetravel\_engage\_search" (default content is returned since this is the first request to the server & there is no offer content configured yet).

 If you are not seeing success responses, verify settings in the ADBMobileConfig.json file and code syntax in the SearchBusActivity file.

+Once you've finished validating, the wetravel_engage_search location is now ready to display an offer.

+# Validate the Third Location